Shift register: Uses

 Shift registers can also be used as pulse extenders.
-Compared to monostable multivibrators, the timing has no dependency on component values, however, it requires external clock, and the timing accuracy is limited by a granularity of this clock.
-Example: Ronja Twister, where five 74164 shift registers create the core of the timing logic this way (schematic).
+Compared to monostable multivibrators, the timing does not depend on component values, but it requires an external clock, and the timing accuracy is limited by the granularity of this clock.
+An example of such a pulse extender is the Ronja Twister, wherein five 74164 shift registers create the core of the timing logic this way (schematic).

+Data processing

 In early computers, shift registers were used to handle data processing: two numbers to be added were stored in two shift registers and clocked out into an arithmetic and logic unit (ALU) with the result being fed back to the input of one of the shift registers (the accumulator), which was one bit longer, since binary addition can only result in an answer that has the same size or is one bit longer.

+Bitshift operations

-Many computer languages include instructions to "shift right" and "shift left" the data in a register, effectively dividing by two or multiplying by two for each place shifted.
+Many computer languages include bitwise operations to "shift right" and "shift left" the data in a register, effectively dividing by two or multiplying by two for each place shifted.

+Shift register memory

 Very large serial-in serial-out shift registers (thousands of bits in size) were used in a similar manner to the earlier delay-line memory in some devices built in the early 1970s.
+Shift registers don't need many pins or address decoding logic, so was much cheaper than random-access memory back then.
+Such shift register memory was sometimes called circulating memory.

-Such memories were sometimes called "circulating memory".
-For example, the Datapoint 3300 terminal stored its display of 25 rows of 72 columns of 6-bit upper-case characters using 54 (arranged in 6 tracks of 9 packs) 200-bit shift registers, providing storage for 1800 characters.
+Datapoint 3300, for example, stored its terminal display of 25 rows of 72 columns of 6-bit upper-case characters using 54 200-bit shift registers (arranged in 6 tracks of 9 packs), providing storage for 1800 characters.
 The shift register design meant that scrolling the terminal display could be accomplished by simply pausing the display output to skip one line of characters.
+A similar design was used for the Apple I's terminal.

 History

 One of the first known examples of a shift register was in the Mark 2 Colossus, a code-breaking machine built in 1944.
 It was a six-stage device built of vacuum tubes and thyratrons.
 A shift register was also used in the IAS machine, built by John von Neumann and others at the Institute for Advanced Study in the late 1940s.
+Shift registers made their way into integrated circuits in the 1960s as evidenced by early patents from Frank Wanlass and Kent Smith working at General Instrument.